Beer barrel (Acteon tornatilis)

 |Researched by||Saskiya Richards||Refereed by||Admin|

-Acteon tornatilis is a primitive sea slug within a thick, opaque, pink, external shell of up to 2-3 cm that is marked by 1-3 white bands on the body whorl and one white band on the remainder.
+Acteon tornatilis has a thick, opaque, pink, external shell of up to 2-3 cm that is marked by 1-3 white bands on the body whorl and one white band on the remainder.
 Either side of each band is a narrow margin of dark pink.
 It is able to withdraw the whole of its body into its shell which is then sealed by an amber-coloured operculum.
 The shell aperture accounts for two-thirds of the shell length.
 Inside the lip of the shell is a distinctive tooth.
 The head of Acteon tornatilis has four large lobes and a cephalic disc that is used in burrowing through clean, fine sand together with a small foot that has blunt, propodial tentacles.
 Inside of the shell are folded mantle flaps.

 Acteon tornatilis is a carnivore, feeding on tubiculous, infaunal polychaetes, including Owenia fusiformis and Lanice conchilega.
 Acteon tornatilis was previously been known as Tornatella fasciata (pre-1950).
 Four species of the Acteon genus are found in Europe.